A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: The Baire Category Theorem

-For BCTCII, we use the same notation for representing the open sets, but now we have a countable sequence $S = \langle Z_k \rangle_{k \in \omega}$ representing the separably closed set $F$.
+For $\BCTC$-II, we use the same notation for representing the open sets, but now we have a countable sequence $S = \langle Z_k \rangle_{k \in \mathbb{N}}$ representing the separably closed set $F$.
 However, the argument proceeds in a similar way.